-Honors Biology 1 is a survey course in the Life Sciences designed to challenge the advanced sophomore-level student.
+Grades: 9-10 4201 Biology 1-Honors 1.0 Credit Honors Biology 1 is a survey course in the Life Sciences designed to challenge the advanced sophomore-level student.
 This rigorous course requires a high level of commitment and effort from the honors student.
 It is more in-depth and faster paced than the regular biology course, with a greater emphasis on critical thinking and independent learning.
 Successful completion of this class will better prepare students for other advanced level courses.
 Prerequisite(s): Signature of current Science teacher is required on registration form.
-"B" or better in Math, Science, and English is recommended.

-Grade 9 ONLY: Concurrent enrollment in Mathematics 1-Honors (or higher) AND application/selection is required.
+"B" or better in Math, Science, and English is recommended. \Grade 9 ONLY: Concurrent enrollment in Geometry or Mathematics 1-Honors (or higher) AND application and selection are required.

-4300 Biology 2

-Biology II is a second-year biology course designed to get students out doing real science!
-It is offered to any sophomore, junior, or senior student who has passed Biology I with a C or better.
-This course is designed for students who are interested in the biological and/or medical fields.
-First semester focuses on field study and laboratory experiences in forestry, water quality, wildlife biology, genetics, microbiology and biotechnology.
-Second semester focuses on vertebrate and human anatomy and physiology and is ideal for students wanting to pursue a medical or health career.
-During second semester we do an in-depth cat dissection as a comparison to human anatomy and physiology.
-Although this is a year-long course, students will be able to enter in the 2nd semester if they have met the prerequisite.
-First semester there are 3 required field trips.
-Course Fee: \$30 Prerequisite(s): Biology 1 or Biology 1 Honors (C or better recommended).
+4300 Biology 2 Grades: 10-12 1.0 Credit Biology 2 is a third-year science course offered to any sophomore, junior, or senior student who has passed Biology 1 or Biology 1 Honors with a C or better and has either completed a physical science course or is concurrently enrolled in a physical science course along with Biology 2.
+Biology 2 emphasizes the application of biological science topics including forest ecology, wildlife biology, human genetics, anatomy, and physiology.
+The first semester focuses on field study and laboratory experiences in forestry, water quality, fire ecology, and wildlife biology.
+Semester 1 includes at least one field trip for forestry and fire ecology.
+The second semester focuses on genetics, histology, vertebrate/human anatomy, and physiology.
+During semester 2 there is an in-depth cat dissection as a comparison to human anatomy and physiology.
+Although this is a year-long course, students will be able to enter in the 2nd semester if they have met the prerequisites.
+There is a course fee of \$30.
+Students must also meet the prerequisites of passing Biology 1 or Biology 1 Honors with a C or better along with the completion of a physical science course prior to or concurrently enrolled in along with Biology 2.